Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Results

-While training models from scratch leads to decent performance (in general), in practice, leveraging pre-trained models can lead to significant performance improvements on image classification tasks~\cite{Zhai2019ALS}, and in particular on tasks in EO domains~\cite{Risojevic2021}.
+While training models from scratch leads to decent performance, in practice, leveraging pre-trained models can lead to significant performance improvements on image classification tasks~\citep{Zhai2019ALS}, and in particular on tasks in EO domains~\citep{Risojevic2021}.

 This is also the general conclusion from our analysis.
 When using models that were first pre-trained on ImageNet-1K and then fine-tuned on the specific datasets, we found that: \emph{Pre-trained models lead to substantial performance improvements compared to models trained from scratch.} Figure~\ref{fig:scratchVspre-train} illustrates this performance-improvement trend for different models across the 22 MCC and MLC tasks.
 We find that pre-training significantly improves the performance of all the evaluated models.
-Notably, we observe that ViT models benefit the most from pre-training, followed by MLPMixer and ConvNeXt models.
+Notably, we observe that the transformer models, based on either ViT or SwinT architectures, benefit the most from pre-training, followed by MLPMixer and ConvNeXt models.
 This is a significant improvement over the models trained from scratch.
-These results, especially for the case of ViT, are consistent with previously reported findings~\cite{dosovitskiy2020image,papoutsis2022efficient}. \looseness=-1
+These results, especially for the case of ViT, are consistent with previously reported findings~\citep{dosovitskiy2020image,papoutsis2022efficient}.